Blue Mojito

 Oooh, we need an orange liqueur Venn diagram!
 Triple sec is a style of orange liqueur, of which Cointreau is the classic triple sec.
 So the Cointreau circle is entirely within the triple sec subset.

 Finally, Grand Marnier has no overlap with any of these other orange liqueurs because it’s based in brandy and has a stronger, sweeter orange flavor.
-Choose Grand Marnier when you’re baking with an orange liqueur, like in these orange muffins or orange French toast.
+Choose Grand Marnier when you’re baking with orange liqueur, like these orange muffins or orange French toast.

 Please see the recipe card below for complete information on ingredients and quantities.